HonkingGoose/git-gosling/docs/advanced_topics/clean_up_your_git_history.md

 We can now push our work so that others can look at it, or so that we can open a pull request.

-:::tip
-You can use `fixup` instead of `squash` when you don't want to keep the associated message.
+:::tip If you don't need the original commit message Use `fixup` instead of `squash` when you don't want to keep the original commit message.
 :::

 ## Recovering from a bad squash/fixup with the git reflog